 WAYF now able to help IdPs signal MFA correctly

 The safest choice, however, is to comply with the standard, sending the string as part of the AuthnContext element – or at least sending it there as well.
 For instance – and perhaps particularly critically – the international profile for MFA within research and education requires the use of this signal.
-And that will now be easier for user organisations in WAYF – with a newly developed feature:
+And from now on, this will be easier for user organisations in WAYF to do – with a newly developed feature:

 It is, of course, a precondition that the organisation's identity provider software is at all aware how it authenticated the user, and can be made to express this as a value of an attribute.
 And this is the case with Microsoft's ADFS and EntraID, at least.
 Consequently, the many institutions using this software vis-à-vis WAYF can benefit from this feature straight away.